COMMITTEE ON HEALTH, EDUCATION, LABOR AND PENSIONS

 Our committee was composed of individuals with highly diverse professional backgrounds in such fields as federal and state government, pharmaceutical manufacturing, the practice of medicine, health policy, consumer engagement, research and development, economics, law, public health and business management.
 During our year-long deliberations, the committee received presentations from 39 individuals either representing themselves or specific organizations, received inputs from members of the public, reviewed several thousand pages of documents, and benefitted from written submittals provided by various individuals and organizations.
 The committee’s draft report was subjected to in-depth review by 16 anonymous reviewers and two overseers chosen by the AffiliateMarketIngtools and the committee provided specific responses as to the disposition of each of the reviewers’ comments.

 Notwithstanding the broad range of perspectives of our members, we sought to find common ground on which to base recommendations that would serve today’s patients by reducing the cost of biopharmaceuticals while enabling a vigorous program to develop new drugs to serve future patients.
-The result of this effort is contained in our report “,” a report we collectively hope can assist the nation in resolving what is currently an unacceptable circumstance.
+The result of this effort is contained in our report “Making Medicine Affordable—A National Imperative,” a report we collectively hope can assist the nation in resolving what is currently an unacceptable circumstance.

 As our presence here today attests, making medicines affordable has emerged as a national priority.
 The cost of biopharmaceuticals now represents 17 percent of the total cost of healthcare in America.
 Further, the rate of growth in the cost of biopharmaceuticals significantly exceeds the rate of inflation in the economy, the rate of growth of family income and the cost of healthcare as a whole.
 A recent survey of adult Americans’ priorities for the U.S. Congress through the end of this year placed reducing prescription drug prices as highest ranked; above raising the minimum wage, lowering the deficit, rebuilding the nation’s infrastructure, and reducing taxes.